 Career Opportunities for Data Scientists in Alaska with Advanced Degrees

 The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Alaska in February 2016.
+These examples were taken from a survey of job vacancy announcements for data scientists in Alaska.

 Business Intelligence Analyst in Anchorage – Develop and maintain data driven financial reports.
 Gather and document reporting requirements.
 Design, develop, test and implement data driven reports.